 The paper proceeds as follow.
-Section 1 reviews the empirical literature on inflation differentials and shows some stylized facts on inflation differentials and labor market differences for European countries.
-Section 2 presents the model.
-Section 3 comments on the model dynamics under the assumption that the two countries have symmetric labor and product market institutions.
-Section 4 comments on the dynamic properties of the model under the assumption that the two
+Section 2 reviews the empirical literature on inflation differentials and shows some stylized facts on inflation differentials and labor market differences for European countries.
+Section 3 presents the model.
+Section 4 comments on the model dynamics under the assumption that the two countries have symmetric labor and product market institutions.

-&lt;sup>2See Davis, Haltiwanger and Schuch (1996).
+2See Davis, Haltiwanger and Schuch (1996).

-$^3 \mathrm{See}$ den Haan, Ramsey and Watson (1997).
+3See denHaan, Ramsey and Watson (1997).

-$^{4}$ In this we follow Hall (2002).
+4In this we follow Hall (2002).

-countries have different labor and product market institutions.
-Section 5 concludes.
+Section 5 comments on the dynamic properties of the model under the assumption that the two countries have different labor and product market institutions.
+Section 6 concludes.
 Figures and tables follow.

-1.1 Related Literature and Stylized Facts
+2 Related Literature and Stylized Facts